DevExpress/testcafe/docs/articles/documentation/using-testcafe/command-line-interface.md

 When you access the Internet through a proxy server specified using the [--proxy](#--proxy-host) option, you may still need some local or external resources to be accessed directly.
 In this instance, provide their URLs to the `--proxy-bypass` option.

 The `rules` parameter takes a comma-separated list (without spaces) of URLs that require direct access.
-You can replace parts of the URL with wildcards `*`.
-TestCafe will correspond these symbols to any number of characters in the URL.
+You can replace parts of the URL with the `*` wildcard that matches any number of characters.
 Wildcards at the beginning and end of the rules can be omitted (`*.mycompany.com` and `.mycompany.com` have the same effect).

 The following example uses the proxy server at `proxy.corp.mycompany.com` with the `localhost:8080` address accessed directly: